 The cap stands at about $118,500 for 2016, and an increase to $127,200 in 2017.
 Money earned above that figure will not have funds deducted for Social Security.
 However, due to the increasingly far higher income of top tier earners, the cap has hovered around 85% starting in the mid 1990s, and has drifted even lower to around 82% recently.
 Charts I found at www.businessinsider.com show that since 1983 about 6% of employees had earnings above the tax max.
 On the other hand, a chart also shows that since 1983, around 23% of individuals have earned more than the tax max for a year or more.
 I wonder how many who lost their high paying jobs after the 2008 crash wish they had been paying a full 90% wage cap before 2008.
 [There are many interesting articles and charts at this site for those interested in taxes and fairness.]

-Therefore, although I was not elected as our "Shadow" Representative to Congress, I will continue to lobby that the cap be immediately raised to the 90% level, and then 1% per year added up to the 95% level and perhaps even higher.
+Therefore, although I was not elected as our "Shadow" Representative to Congress, I will continue to lobby that the cap should be immediately raised back to the 90% level, and then 1% per year added up to the 95% level and perhaps even higher.
 This would add quite a number of years to the solvency of Social Security.
 I have also given thought to the idea that there be a "floor", below which no SS is deducted from wages, but perhaps this would not work as these small annual deductions are part of what make even low income people eligible for SS benefits.
 Although the "Shadow" Rep job is aimed at at lobbying Congress for Statehood, while one is talking with Congressional staff it is also useful to raise this issue which affects every person in DC who receives or hopes to get SS.
+For that matter it affects everyone in the country with those expectations.

 A second unfair result of failure to index for inflation is the "one time" SS Lump Sum Death Benefit.
 When established in 1954 at $255, it was supposed to pay for a basic funeral.
 Now, if inflation adjusted to $2,291 for 2016 , it would just about cover a no frills cremation.
 When my mother died in 1996, I was surprised that my father received such a small "death benefit."
 When my husband died in 2005 and I received the $255, I just laughed (ironically), used it to pay my electric bill, and pulled together the money to pay for his cremation and memorial service.
 In 1954 the death benefit was supposed to be 3 times the deceased's monthly payment or a maximum of $255, a figure close to the maximum 3 months SS payment.
 As it is, this $255 is like a bad joke when we are trying to pick up the pieces of the deceased's life--funeral or cremation, medical bills, rental before cleaning out the deceased's possessions, taxes for owned property before it can be sold and instead possibly foreclosed.
 One more strike against the poorest among us.